maxmiguta/project3/readme.md

 ## Wireframing

-I used **Balsamiq Mockups** to create a wireframe/storyboard for my website and the mockup file can be found in the *docs* folder.
+I used **Balsamiq Mockups** to create a wireframe/storyboard for my website and the mockup files can be found in the *docs* folder.

 ## Credits